tciuro/NanoStore/README.md

 ### Example
 	App A stores an object of class Car.
-	App B retrieves the object, but since it doesn't know anything about the class Car, NanoStore returns a `NSFNanoObject`.
+	App B retrieves the object, but since it doesn't know anything about the class Car, NanoStore returns a NSFNanoObject.
-	App B updates the object, perhaps adding a timestamp or additional information.
-NanoStore saves it as a Car, not as a `NSFNanoObject`.
+	App B updates the object, with additional information.
+NanoStore saves it as a Car, not as a NSFNanoObject.
 	App A retrieves the updated object as a Car object, in exactly the same format as it was originally stored.

 # Types of Document Stores